 The most important reason to be sure that your website is responsive is for user experience (UX).
 In 2015, the average amount of users who used their smartphones to access the internet surpassed the number of users who used a desktop computer.
 This has increased the need for websites that are viewable in all sizes.
 Not only do these websites scale down, but they also reposition themselves to have the best view for your device.

 With the incline of social media users, it is important to have a responsive website.
-More than 55% of social media users access their accounts using mobile devices instead of desktop.
+More than 55% of social media users access their accounts using mobile devices instead of desktops.
 This is due to the fact that a user can navigate to your website through your social media profile.

 Another important reason to have a responsive website is Google’s Mobile-First Indexing.
 What is Mobile-First Indexing you ask?
 Google has yet again changed its algorithms to look at a website’s mobile responsive design first, above all other views.
 This means if your website is not responsive for tablets and phones then it could negatively affect its SEO which in turn will negatively affect the ranking on a search query.